rangerTech24/stix-shifter/stix_shifter/stix_translation/src/modules/cloudIdentity/adaptor-guide-ci.md

 | transformers.py         | This file is used to transform data formats as required by STIX and the native data source query language.                                                                                                                                                                                                 |
 | MANIFEST.in             | This file is used by Python when packaging the library.                                                                                                                                                                                                                                                    |

-## Steps used for implementation:
+## Overview of Proces
-1. Translate STIX Query
+1. Translate STIX Query to Cloud Identity Query,
-2. Transmit Query to Cloud Identity.
-These steps are in [Transmission Adaptor Guide](../../../../stix_transmission/src/modules/cloudIdentity/develope-ci-adapter.md)
+2. Transmit Cloud Identity Query.
+See [Cloud Identity Transmission Adaptor Guide](../../../../stix_transmission/src/modules/cloudIdentity/develope-ci-adapter.md)
-3. Translate Cloud Identity Response
+3. Translate Cloud Identity Response into STIX Bundle